maxthraxx/WFGY/ProblemMap/README.md

 # 📋 WFGY Problem Map

 Welcome!
-This map lists every AI failure we’ve fixed—or are fixing—with the WFGY reasoning engine.
+This map lists every AI failure we’ve fixed —or are fixing — with the WFGY reasoning engine.
-TXT OS + WFGY is a mission to **turn critical AI bugs into reproducible, modular fixes**.
+TXT OS + WFGY exists to **turn critical AI bugs into reproducible, modular fixes**.
 Spot a gap?
-Open an Issue or PR—community feedback expands the map.
+Open an Issue or PR—community feedback drives the next entries.

 > **Vision**
-> Build a future where “my AI went off the rails” becomes as rare as a 500 error in production software.
+> Make “my AI went off the rails” as rare as a 500 error in production software.
-> Every entry in this folder is one more step toward that goal.
+> Every solved failure below pushes us closer.

 ---